-Thinking about taking out income protection or changing policies?
+Thinking about taking out income protection?
 Now is the time to act

 By 1st October 2021, all major life insurance insurers must stop offering their current range of income protection policies and start issuing policies which comply with APRA’s Sustainability Measures.

-Existing policies and their benefits will be preserved, so it is important to get your cover in place before the changes hit.
+Existing income protection policies and their benefits will be preserved, so it is important to get your cover in place before the changes hit.

 What are the proposed changes to income protection policies?